TheCedarPrince/thecedarprince.github.io/notes/07112020161337-social-determinants-health.md

++++
-@def title = "Social Determinants of Health"
-@def slug = "07112020161337-social-determinants-health"
+title = "Social Determinants of Health" slug = "07112020161337-social-determinants-health"
-@def tags = ["bibliography", "publichealth", "anthropology", "health", "social", "determinants", "society", "archive"]
-@def description = "The comprehensive inception of social determinants in healthcare and society"

-@def rss_title = "Social Determinants of Health"
-@def rss_description = "The comprehensive inception of social determinants in healthcare and society"
-@def rss_pubdate = Date(2020, 7, 11)
+tags = ["bibliography", "publichealth", "anthropology", "health", "social", "determinants", "society", "archive"] description = "The comprehensive inception of social determinants in healthcare and society" rss_title = "Social Determinants of Health" rss_description = "The comprehensive inception of social determinants in healthcare and society" rss_pubdate = Date(2020, 7, 11)
++++

 Social Determinants of Health